NeilBotelho/YSP-Exoplanets/README.md

+#Rough Overview of project

-# YSP-ExoplanetsThe original dataset from the exoplanet archive is in the exoplanets.csv file
+* YSP-ExoplanetsThe original dataset from the exoplanet archive is in the exoplanets.csv file

 * Initially I removed all columns that contained the limit or error of a measurement eg st_radvlim(Radial Velocity Limit Flag)
 I then removed all columns that had more than 50% missing data and was left with about 80 columns.